 The payment schedule for the contractor, subcontractors, and suppliers

 The contractor’s obligation to get all necessary permits

 How changes to your orders are to be handled.

-Information about warranties covering materials and workmanship, with names and addresses of who is honoring them — the contractor, distributor, or manufacturer.
-The length of the warranty period and any limitations also should be spelled out.
+Information about warranties covering materials and workmanship, with the names and addresses of who is honouring them — the contractor, distributor, or manufacturer.
+The length of the warranty period and any limitations also should be spelt out.

 What the contractor will and won’t do.

 Ask for a clause that makes the contractor responsible for all clean-up work, including spills and stains.